Telegraphy: Oceanic telegraph cables

 A worldwide communication network meant that telegraph cables would have to be laid across oceans.
 On land cables could be run uninsulated suspended from poles.
 Underwater, a good insulator that was both flexible and capable of resisting the ingress of seawater was required.
 A solution presented itself with gutta-percha, a natural rubber from the Palaquium gutta tree, after William Montgomerie sent samples to London from Singapore in 1843.
 The new material was tested by Michael Faraday and in 1845 Wheatstone suggested that it should be used on the cable planned between Dover and Calais by John Watkins Brett.
 The idea was proved viable when the South Eastern Railway company successfully tested a 2 mi gutta-percha insulated cable with telegraph messages to a ship off the coast of Folkestone.
 The cable to France was laid in 1850 but was almost immediately severed by a French fishing vessel.
 It was relaid the next year and connections to Ireland and the Low Countries soon followed.

 Getting a cable across the Atlantic Ocean proved much more difficult.
 The Atlantic Telegraph Company, formed in London in 1856, had several failed attempts.
-A cable laid in 1858 worked poorly for a few days (sometimes taking all day to send a message despite the use of the highly sensitive mirror galvanometer developed by William Thomson (the future Lord Kelvin) before being destroyed by applying too high a voltage.
+A cable laid in 1858 worked poorly for a few days, sometimes taking all day to send a message despite the use of the highly sensitive mirror galvanometer developed by William Thomson (the future Lord Kelvin) before being destroyed by applying too high a voltage.
 Its failure and slow speed of transmission prompted Thomson and Oliver Heaviside to find better mathematical descriptions of long transmission lines.
 The company finally succeeded in 1866 with an improved cable laid by SS Great Eastern, the largest ship of its day, designed by Isambard Kingdom Brunel.

-An overland telegraph from Britain to India was first connected in 1866 but was unreliable so a submarine telegraph cable was connected in 1870.
+An overland telegraph from Britain to India was first connected in 1866 but was unreliable, prompting a submarine telegraph cable to be connected in 1870.
 Several telegraph companies were combined to form the Eastern Telegraph Company in 1872.
 Australia was first linked to the rest of the world in October 1872 by a submarine telegraph cable at Darwin.

 From the 1850s until well into the 20th century, British submarine cable systems dominated the world system.
 This was set out as a formal strategic goal, which became known as the All Red Line.
 In 1896, there were thirty cable-laying ships in the world and twenty-four of them were owned by British companies.
 In 1892, British companies owned and operated two-thirds of the world's cables and by 1923, their share was still 42.7 percent.
 During World War I, Britain's telegraph communications were almost completely uninterrupted while it was able to quickly cut Germany's cables worldwide.